Kindle Unlimited vs. Kobo Plus vs. Everand for Self-Publishing

 Like Everand, all royalty-related details depend on 24symbols’ arrangements with their publishing partners.

-As an author, you should definitely consider, as an author, making your books available through digital subscription apps.
-It’s an often-overlooked source of ebook sales.
+Consider making your books available through digital subscription apps.
+It’s an often overlooked source of ebook sales.

 What are you waiting for?